-As you dive into the world of photography, you’ll begin to question whether or not you should purchase a DSLR camera (digital single-lens reflex) or a mirrorless camera.
+As you dive into the world of photography, you’ll begin to question whether or not you should purchase a DSLR camera (digital single-lens reflex) or a mirrorless model.

-In 2009, Olympus launched its first mirrorless camera, the Pen E-P1 — and the world of image capture was forever changed.
-With a mirrorless camera, light passes right through your lens and onto your image sensor (providing a preview of your shot in the screen).
+Mirrorless cameras are generally preferred by photographers who want a compact and lightweight option without compromising on advanced features and image quality.
+In 2009, Olympus launched its first mirrorless model, the Pen E-P1 — and the world of image capture was forever changed.
+With such device, light passes right through your lens and onto your image sensor (providing a preview of your shot on the screen).
 Unlike their DSLR pals, they don’t feature a complex mirror system.
-They’re smaller, simpler, lighter.
+They’re smaller, simpler, and lighter.

-One of the main things that appeals to mirrorless camera enthusiasts is their size.
+One of the main things that appeal to mirrorless device enthusiasts is their size.
 DSLR camera bodies are larger, as they contain both a mirror and a prism.
-Some photographers say the smallness of the mirrorless camera allows them to pack more in their back (like additional lenses) — others say the smallness makes the body difficult to grip and makes the lenses seem too bulky.
+The mirrorless system has changed the world of photography, offering the benefits of a compact form factor, advanced features, and the versatility to adapt different lenses.
+Now we are getting very close to the DSLR versus mirrorless discussion.
+Some photographers say the smallness of the mirrorless models allow them to pack more in their back (like additional lenses) — others say the smallness makes the body difficult to grip and makes the lenses seem too bulky.

 In this case, Panasonic and Olympus cameras are brought front and center.
 They have a Micro Four Thirds sensor format which is smaller (a trait that some photographers don’t care for).
 What this means is that the lenses are smaller and lighter and the system is more compact.

 A DSLR camera offers a wide variety of lenses from a number of different makers — offering everything from inexpensive to pricey.
-Though the options and selection are growing, mirrorless cameras are a bit more limited with regards to their lenses.
+So, what about the DSRL mirrorless vs. mirror camera comparison?
+Though the options and selection are growing, mirrorless models are a bit more limited with regard to their lenses.

 With a DSLR, your optical viewfinder will show you precisely what your camera will capture.
-With a mirrorless camera, on the other hand, you get a preview of the image on-screen.
+With a mirrorless device, on the other hand, you get a preview of the image on-screen.

-The DSLR’s optical viewfinder is called TTL — through-the-lens, meaning that what you are seeing is close-to exactly what your lens is seeing.
-The mirrorless camera’s viewfinder is called EVF — electronic viewfinder, because there is not mirror to direct the view of the lens to your viewfinder.
+The DSLR’s optical viewfinder is called TTL — through-the-lens, meaning that what you are seeing is close to exactly what your lens is seeing.
+The mirrorless camera’s viewfinder is called EVF — electronic viewfinder, because there is no mirror to direct the view of the lens to your viewfinder.

-In the end, the decision to go with the DSLR or the mirrorless camera rests in your own style and needs.
-We’ve covered the basics in this article, though there are additional things to consider (like video quality, shooting speed, durability etc.) when you’re looking to make your purchase.
+Cameras have been around for centuries, evolving from early pinhole devices to the sophisticated systems we use today, allowing us to capture and preserve moments with unprecedented ease and precision.
+In the end, the decision to go with the DSLR or the mirrorless camera rests on your own style and needs.
+We’ve covered the basics in this article, though there are additional things to consider (like video quality, shooting speed, durability, etc.) when you’re looking to make your purchase.